turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 Click around the application, Bullet will notify you when there's an N+1 query or eager loading.
 The `.add_footer` config will display at the bottom of the page whenever Bullet detects an issue.

 To see it in action, navigate to the `lenders#show` page.

+### 6. Next steps

+If you are done, go back to `lib/load_script/session.rb` and put the `sign_up_as_lender` method back in the array in the `actions` method.
+Rerun the load script, and look at the load times on New Relic and try to figure out how to improve performance.

+Gradually add more actions to the load script to cover more parts of your application (see below).

 ---